-Motion, forces, energy, work, phases of matter, thermal effects, sound, light, statics, electricity, magnetism, atomic structure, nuclear reactions-these are the main topics of study in AP/DE Physics.
+Motion, forces, energy, work, phases of matter, thermal effects, sound, light, statics, electricity, magnetism, atomic structure, nuclear reactions-these are the main topics of study in AP Physics.
+The course is designed to be the equivalent of a first year college physics course for STEM majors.
 Through extensive problem-solving and numerous labs, the infinite complexity, awesome diversity, and yet remarkable unity of God's creation, laws, and processes are more fully realized and understood.
 Students will:

-- Understand the relationship between the philosophy of science and the Christian faith. - Realize the continual providence and wisdom of God the Creator in ordering and sustaining His creation through the natural laws that we try to discover, understand, and apply. - Recognize the responsibility that we as Christians have to understand some of the physics involved in many modern problems such as pollution, energy needs, health, and medicines, so as to deal effectively with them. - Be awed by the precision, design, and complexity of God's creation, especially as it relates to the principles of physics and the application of them. - Become familiar with proper laboratory procedures, techniques, and safety precautions.

-• Demonstrate the ability to problem-solve, especially by using dimensional analysis, scientific notation, and vector and free body diagrams.
-Students must either take the AP exam or choose to take the course for dual enrollment credit and its final exam.
+- Understand the relationship between the philosophy of science and the Christian faith. - Realize the continual providence and wisdom of God the Creator in ordering and sustaining His creation through the natural laws that we try to discover, understand, and apply. - Recognize the responsibility that we as Christians have to understand some of the physics involved in many modern problems such as pollution, energy needs, health, and medicines, so as to deal effectively with them. - Be awed by the precision, design, and complexity of God's creation, especially as it relates to the principles of physics and the application of them. - Become familiar with proper laboratory procedures, techniques, and safety precautions. - Demonstrate the ability to problem-solve, especially by using dimensional analysis, scientific notation, and vector and free body diagrams.
+Students must take the AP exam.